 How to Eliminate Mold and Mildew from Books

 The red walls were not my idea.
 My husband has been into Captain America for 30 some years now.
-When I moved in, we shared the office up until last year when we had to demo our barns for a new one and he build a man cave out there.
+When I moved in, we shared the office up until last year when we had to demo our barns for a new one, and he built a man cave out there.
 Thankful I now I have my own space (even though he still uses the closet and kiddo has her 3 storage totes of Lego’s in here) I am not thrilled by the red walls of screams.
-I say screams because that is how I feel every day when I have to spend time in here working.
+I “scream” because that is how I feel every day when I have to spend time here working.

 I can’t wait to buy some paint and cover this mess up.
 Soon.
 And I can’t wait to share the makeover with you.

-Right now I only have a few antique books hiding in those bookcases at my mother’s.
-Here at home I only have a handful and I store them in my China cabinet out of harms way.
-I recently acquired an 1914 book of Edgar Allan Poe works.
-While I’m thrilled, I had wondered how I was going to keep it safe and sound as I haven’t really taken into consideration how to properly take care of some of my older books other than using special gloves for older and much more valuable reads.
+While I’m thrilled, I wondered how I would keep it safe and sound as I haven’t really considered how to properly take care of some of my older books other than using special gloves for older and much more valuable reads.

 Many readers spend years filling their personal library.
-Dust, mold and mildew can easily destroy these wonderful possessions if not properly treated.
-By following these few simple steps you don’t have to worry about the risk of having to recycle your favorite book.
+Dust, mold, and mildew can easily destroy these marvelous possessions if not properly treated.
+By following these few simple steps, you don’t have to worry about the risk of having to recycle your favorite book.

 Some things you will need: